 |English||6 semester hours|

-The required 3 semester hours of biochemistry may be used towards fulfilling the biology or chemistry requirement.
+The required 3 semester hours of biochemistry may be used towards fulfilling the general biology or general chemistry requirement.

 Grades of C or better are required for all prerequisite courses or AP credit.